Threshold for Closing School Buildings

 Our Commitment to Health and Safety

 The health and safety of all of our students continues to be our first priority in the wake of the evolving situation around the novel coronavirus (COVID-19) in New York City.
-We encourage everyone in our school communities to listen to facts and not respond to fear.

 It’s important we come together as a city and support one another as neighbors and New Yorkers during this time.
 COVID-19 is not more likely found in any one race or nationality, and we must each model inclusion and actively work to combat bias in our workplaces and communities.